danlewismuriuki/HNG12-task01/README.md

 Uses Express.js for routing

-Fetches fun facts from Numbers API
+Fetches fun facts from the Numbers API

 Checks if a number is prime, perfect, or Armstrong